Making Your Decision

 - Read the appropriate Letters in the Planning a Family series that are aimed at would-be parents of egg or sperm donor conceived children

 - Read one or more of the books in our library that are recommended for your situation.
-If you are a UK or Irish member you can borrow them free of charge.
+If you are a UK member you can borrow them free of charge.
 Also read on-line, download or buy the Telling and Talking booklet for parents of children aged 0 – 7.
 The beginning sections are essential reading for couples making the decision to go ahead or not.

 - Reading the appropriate Letters in Planning a Family series which address this topic

 - Joining our network and coming to local meetup or national conference, where men and women can meet separately in groups.
 Men particularly seem to enjoy being with others in a small group.

 - Attending a Preparation for DC Parenthood workshop where, again, there is an opportunity for men and women to meet and talk separately as well as together.